jacdevos/jacdevos.github.io.old/_posts/2014-08-03-The_origin_of_bug_loop_and_patch.md

 Bug, loop and patch - these words have been part of programmer lingo for decades, and on my recent trip to the US east coast I stumbled accross their orgin:

-The [Harvard Mark I](http://en.wikipedia.org/wiki/Harvard_Mark_I) aka the Automatic Sequence Controlled Calculator!
+The [Harvard Mark I](http://en.wikipedia.org/wiki/Harvard_Mark_I) aka Automatic Sequence Controlled Calculator!

 ![The Harvard Mark I]({{ site.url }}/public/marki_and_me.jpg)